Eduardo dos Santos (footballer, born 1980)

-Eduardo Ribeiro dos Santos (born 5 August 1980 in São João, Piauí) is a Brazilian footballer who plays as striker for Ríver.
+Eduardo Ribeiro dos Santos (born 5 August 1980) is a Brazilian professional footballer who plays as forward for Ríver.

 Career

+Dos Santos was born in São João, Piauí.

 France

 Dos Santos scored his first goal for Guingamp, a penalty against Strasbourg.
 He gained many admirers due to his versatile play exhibited with Grasshoppers playing opposite Richard Nuñez.

-On 9 May 2009, dos Santos entered French football history by scoring both his team's goals in a 2–1 triumph in the Coupe de France final against Stade Rennais FC, despite his side being a Ligue 2 club at the time.
+On 9 May 2009, dos Santos entered French football history by scoring both his team's goals in a 2–1 triumph in the Coupe de France final against Rennes, despite his side being a Ligue 2 club at the time.

-Dos Santos joined promoted Ligue 1 club RC Lens in July 2009 after agreeing to a three-year deal.
+Dos Santos joined promoted Ligue 1 club Lens in July 2009 after agreeing to a three-year deal.